JasonDClarke/carousel/readme.txt

 entranceAnim defaults to "anim-select-right" exitAnim defaults to "anim-deselect-right"
-This adds to each pagination button an animation when the event occurs. entranceAnim is the animation applied to the entering image. exitAnim is the animation applied to the leaving image.
+This adds to each pagination button an animation when the event occurs. entranceAnim is the animation class applied to the entering image. exitAnim is the animation class applied to the leaving image.

 2.
 c.addRightButtonInteraction(eventType, entranceAnim, exitAnim, newPicIdFn)